 Make sure you link all campaigns back to your website and include a donation link to make it easy for your new audiences to support your work!

 You can also create a separate landing page that is focused on your awareness campaign, highlights a specific need, and includes a link to donate.
 Don’t forget to include a specific financial goal you’re trying to reach on the day (or at the end of the month).
 Here’s a free fundraising thermometer you can use.
-This will encourage new audiences to give.
+This can encourage new audiences to give.

 If you can’t organize a month-long awareness campaign, consider leveraging calendar days that relate to your mission.